Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-21-Chessify-Next.md

 <iframe style='border: 0;' width='900px' height='600px' src='https://share.chessbase.com/SharedGames/frame/?p=yFHpqEPJQk5D3BZo3YSiU/Q4FP/Cm3qRxfMH3qPDHuakP01X9doz7tvtMuATRRav'></iframe>

 The disparity is stark!
 Chessify flagged move 33. ..g5?! as a Black inaccuracy, favoring White with a 1.01-point advantage, only to later suggest the erroneous move 34.
 Bd2!? for White, erroneously indicating a minor advantage.
-The correct alternative, 34.
-Qd2, was overlooked.
+That this was the only correct move was overlooked and really weird, Chessify suggested then the alternative 34.
+Qd2, which is exactly the move I made.

 In contrast, Lichess failed to identify any flaws: